 If you need to add fluid to your Cooper, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can quickly rust out the brake lines in your Cooper.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2012 Mini Cooper S 1.6L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2012 Mini Cooper S 1.6L 4 Cyl.
 Turbo Hatchback